nickolastheodoulou/simplemachinelearning/README.md

-# Predicting Sales of a customer #
+# Machine Learning Supervised Learning Project #

 ## Outline of Project ##
 The objective of this project is to load in any data set within a CSV file, expore pre-process and then build a supervised